mpkrass7/m_pkfire/content/post/2021-10-22-anki-is-a-gamechanger/index.md

 What if I really, really want to remember something and I say to myself, "I *must* remember this"?
 What do you think?
 I *might* remember but honestly, I will probably forget and knowing me and most other humans, it will be sooner rather than later.
 Even if the probability of forgetting was low, my memory would still be a chance event rather than a choice.

 "But wait", you say.
 "What if I study?".
 Great idea, intuitively reviewing a concept, as in studying it more than once is a great way to bring it into your long term memory<sup>3</sup>.
 That's why teachers tell students to build flash cards.
 Just by constructing their own flashcards, students review content at least once.
-And then every time they study them, they learn the content more confidentally.
+And then every time they study them, they learn the content and recall it with more confidence.
 It turns out that periodically reviewing flash cards can be broken down into two concepts called *active recall testing* and *spaced repetition*.
 These concepts have existed in scientific literature for [many years<sup>4</sup>](https://www.gwern.net/docs/spaced-repetition/1939-spitzer.pdf).

 Except, handwriting flashcards is a pain and we all know that you forget content in flashcards after a while if you don't keep reviewing.
 So, you need to continually review your deck.
 But how often?
 Somehow, you need to apply a kind of logical spacing between your reviews.
 More so, you should also review concepts you are less confident about more often than concepts you know.
 Finally, you need a systematic way to space out those reviews *even as you dynamically add more content to review*.
 If you were making an ordinary flash card deck, this would be annoying at least and infuriating at worst.
 In fact, it's not even sustainable.
 If you build 10 flashcards, you could run through them once a week let's say.
 It wouldn't take much of your time.
 If you built 100 flashcards, it would be annoying but still possible to do on a weekly basis.
 If you built 1,000 flashcards, well, you get the idea.